aurelijusla/cypress-example/README.md

-# skycop-qa-engineer-task
+# cypress-example
-Skycop QA engineer application task.
+Cypress example task.

 ## How to setup the project:
 1. Node.js ([link](https://nodejs.org/en/)) and Git ([link](https://git-scm.com/)) should be installed as a prerequisite to run the test suite.